keu/docs/astro/configure-deployment-resources.md

 If you experience delays in task execution, which you can track via the Gantt Chart view of the Airflow UI, we recommend increasing the AU allocated towards the Scheduler.
 The default resource allocation is 10 AU.

 ## Edit Deployment Resource Settings

+If you haven't created a Deployment, see [Create a Deployment](create-deployment.md).

 1. Log in to the [Cloud UI](https://cloud.astronomer.io) and select a Workspace.
 2. Select a Deployment.